budget supermarket aisle

 Parking charges can catch shoppers off guard at some locations.
 Central city stores might charge for parking, while suburban stores often offer it for free.
 Many stores now use ANPR cameras, so it’s crucial to double-check signs for free parking durations to avoid unexpected fines.

-Important: Many budget stores still primarily prefer Visa/Mastercard.
+Payment methods: Many budget stores still primarily prefer Visa/Mastercard.
 While Amex acceptance has improved in some larger stores, it’s not universal.
-Always carry a backup card or cash, especially as contactless limits have increased, tempting shoppers to rely solely on cards.
+Always carry a backup card or cash, especially as contactless limits have increased.

 Quality vs Price: The Reality Check